Humans and Hydroclimate in the United States (H2US)

 H2US Mission

-The Humans and Hydroclimate in the United States (H2US) Project is envisioned as a ten-year effort to understand and characterize the water, energy, and carbon cycles (physical processes) in the Anthropocene, driven by a need for useful modeling tools and actionable products developed in collaboration with a multitude of stakeholders to address climate justice, and support water, food, and energy security for natural and human systems in a changing future.
+The Humans and Hydroclimate in the United States (H2US) Project is envisioned as a ten-year effort to understand and characterize the physical processes of the water, energy, and carbon cycles in the Anthropocene.
+This is driven by a need for actionable science solutions to achieve water, food, and energy security in the U.S.

 What is a Regional Hydroclimate Project (RHP)?